-This company relies on Rollins Smalkin in the Baltimore area and McCarthy Wilson throughout much of the rest of Maryland.
+Erie often relies on Rollins Smalkin in the Baltimore area and McCarthy Wilson in Baltimore and much of the rest of Maryland.
 These are not in-house company employee lawyers.
-They bill by the hour.
-Unlike State Farm or Allstate, this insurer keeps this in mind when a lawsuit is filed.How Does Erie Value Injury Claims for Settlement Purposes?
+They have also used Wilson-Forte, a break off of McCarthy Wilson.
+These attorneys bill by the hour.
+Unlike State Farm or Allstate, Erie keeps this in mind when a lawsuit is filed.
+Because the attorneys' fees they incur are very real to Erie.

-Erie’s attorneys have told us that "Erie Insurance Group" is a trade name and that they should be sued as "Erie Insurance Exchange".
-You cannot go wrong suing both and figuring it out later.
-When you sue Erie in Maryland, you serve:
+Erie’s attorneys have told us that "Erie Insurance Group" is a tradename and that they should be sued as "Erie Insurance Exchange."
+Erie’s claims support phone number is (800) 367-3743.
+After you file a claim, an insurance adjuster will contact you.

 Maryland Insurance Commission